Checkout

 - Signed return URLs — The redirect back to your site includes an HMAC-SHA256 signature.
 Always verify it server-side.

-- Session tokens — The session ID in the URL is a 10-character random token.
-It cannot be guessed or reused.
+- Session tokens — The session ID ends in a 16-character random token (

 Payment routing